anoushkrit/travel-time-prediction/README.md

 sD_minute -- 0.01
 ```

-## 6.2 Score Values
+##  5. Evaluation Criteria

-Checked whether feature Importance is bogus by removing the `trainCode` feature and got to know that regressor score becomes `0.1113` but when the `trainCode` is supplied the score becomes mpre than `93`.
+Checked whether feature Importance is bogus by removing the `trainCode` feature and got to know that regressor score becomes `0.1113` but when the `trainCode` is supplied the score becomes more than `93`.
 But since `DepartureDelay` cannot be passed the score remains out to be `0.77763`.

-## 7. Model Building
+The score given by the regressors were used for the Evaluation of the model